danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 ### Code editor
-ATOM is used as the code editor for this book.
+Atom is used as the code editor for this book.
 It supports cross-platform editing and can be run on Mac OS, Windows and Linux.

-1. Download the software ATOM from the homepage: <https://atom.io/>
+1. Download the software Atom from the homepage: <https://atom.io/>
-2. Drag the "p5" folder that you have just unzipped into ATOM.
+2. Drag the "p5" folder that you have just unzipped into Atom.
 You should be able to see the left-hand pane with your project.
 Try to navigate to the "index.html" file under the "empty-example" folder, double click that file and the source code should display on the right-hand pane.
 See below:

     ![](ch1_4.png){: .medium}
-    :   *Figure 1.4: ATOM's file structure*
+    :   *Figure 1.4: Atom's file structure*

     "index.html" is usually the default page the web browser will display.
 You can customize the page title and other styling issues, but the focus for this chapter will be on navigating the libraries and runing your first program.
 Since p5.js is a library, the lines 8-10 indicate how to incorporate JavaScript files and libraries by using the tags `<script>` and `</script>`.